The worst thing my parents taught me???!!!

 Secondly, it’s bad for our Self-Esteem.
 Everyone has the capacity to be hard and tough.
 If you judge and repress this trait, you are rejecting a part of you.

 I decided at a very young age – that’s me at 4 years old in the pic – to be a nice guy.
 I spent decades thinking I needed to be nicer and realized that all I was doing was trying to be something I am not.

-Of course I can be kind and gentle and empathic, but I also have a very strong tendency to be pedantic and pushy and driving and brutal.
+Of course I can be kind and gentle and empathic, but I also have a very strong tendency to be pedantic and pushy and driving.
 This isn’t a bad thing, but I was behaving as though it was.